 Password and PIN protection are essential security features that come with Windows 10.
-Unfortunately, changing from a PIN to a password or just setting up a password isn’t as straightforward as most users would like.
-So how can you use a password instead of a PIN on Windows 10?
+Unfortunately, changing from a PIN to a password or setting one up isn’t as straightforward as most users would like.

 Press the Windows button at the bottom of the screen